bokeh/bokeh/sphinx/source/docs/user_guide/extensions.rst

 supplying external resources through the Python class attributes ``__javascript__`` and ``__css__`` of custom models.

-Including the URL paths to external resources will causes Bokeh to add the resources to the html document head, causing the Javascript library to be available in the global namespace and the custom CSS styling to be applied.
+Including the URL paths to external resources will cause Bokeh to add the resources to the HTML document head, causing the Javascript library to be available in the global namespace and the custom CSS styling to be applied.

 One example is including the JS and CSS files for `KaTeX`_ (a